-Method #1: Shred and steam
+Shred and Freeze

 Set a pot of water to boil, then pop the zucchini into a steamer basket and place it into the pot for 1-2 minutes or until the zucchini is translucent.
 Next, drain the water out until the zucchini is mostly dry.

 To preserve zucchinis with more heft, you can slice them thinly or turn them into zoodles.
 Blanch the pieces by dunking for a minute in hot water, then drain and spread in a single layer on a baking sheet covered with parchment paper.
-Pop the sliced up zucchini into the freezer for an hour or two, then remove them and tuck carefully into freezer-safe bags.
+Pop the sliced-up zucchini into the freezer for an hour or two, then remove them and tuck carefully into freezer-safe bags.

 This method ensures your zucchini pieces don’t stick to each other.
-It also lets you make fresh-tasting zucchini dishes anytime (like a tasty zucchini casserole).
+It also lets you make fresh-tasting zucchini dishes anytime, like a tasty zucchini casserole.

 How Long Does Frozen Zucchini Last?